gopinathsjsu/team-project-2024849-sprinters/README.md

 Rinku handled the Admin module end-to-end, developing backend analytics, approval workflows, and the admin dashboard UI with rich visual insights and data visualization.

+### XP Values
+1. Communication
+The team maintained open and consistent communication by holding daily stand-up meetings, using collaborative tools and engaging in pair programming sessions.
+This helped ensure that everyone was aligned on progress, blockers, and changes in requirements.
+Regular code reviews and design discussions promoted shared understanding and reduced miscommunication.

+2. Respect
+The team created a culture of mutual respect, valuing each member's contributions regardless of role or experience level.
+Constructive feedback was given in a supportive manner, and decisions were made collaboratively.
+Respect for each other’s time and work led to better morale and productivity.

 # 🍽️ BookTable — Restaurant Reservation Platform

 BookTable is a full-stack web application for discovering, reserving, reviewing, and managing restaurants.
 It supports user reservations and admin approvals, with a clean dashboard to monitor analytics.